fbpx For PhD fellows | The Oslo School of Architecture and Design

 Final Seminar

 AHO requires the completion of a finishing seminar by each candidate.
-The finishing seminar focusses on supporting the academic quality of the work and provides a forum for discussing strategies around the thesis presentation.
+The finishing seminar focuses on supporting the academic quality of the work and provides a forum for discussing strategies around the thesis presentation.
 The format of the seminar is intended to be flexible to allow different approaches to finishing the thesis.
 It may either be used as a final check on a very advanced thesis document, or as a forum for finalising the strategy around the presentation of that document.

 The finishing seminar requires an opponent to review a version of the final PhD thesis.
 Opponent appointments and the date of the final seminar must be ratified by the programme board.

-The finishing seminar takes place between 9 and 3 months before the final thesis submission, at the discretion of supervisor and candidate.
+The finishing seminar takes place between 9 and 3 months before the final thesis submission, at the discretion of the supervisor and candidate.

-The submitted material should comprise at least 3/4 of the empirical work undertaken (regardless of research form) together with a literature review/environmental scan/contextualisation, a description of the methods issues in the thesis and a written formulation of thesis proposed.
+The submitted material should comprise at least 3/4 of the empirical work undertaken (regardless of research form) together with a literature review/environmental scan/contextualisation, a description of the methods issues in the thesis and a written formulation of the thesis proposed.

 The finishing seminar budget should include funds both for reading the thesis and attending AHO either virtually or physically to discuss the work.
 The honorarium for reading the thesis, writing the report and participating in the seminar is NOK 6 000.
 No research administration funds are available for travel for mid-term seminars.